 - The value of the row that lies three days back is subtracted

-All the above steps can be performed with a single SQL:
+All of these steps can be executed using a single SQL statement.

 Teradata Ordered Analytical Functions & Performance Considerations